openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 >

 >
-> Twitter is a little similar, you are able to scroll through the many messages on
+> â€œTwitter is a little similar, you are able to scroll through the many messages on
         your home page as well as the rest of the contacts who have posted messages on your Twitter.
-          (...)FigureÂ 3, Facebook Minifeed
+          (...)FigureÂ 3, â€œFacebook Minifeedâ€â€
 >
 > </blockquote>